-Answer: Small spaces are challenging to begin with, but throw in doorways and windows on each wall, and an awkward furniture arrangement is almost inevitable.
+Answer: Small spaces are challenging to begin with, but throw in doorways and windows with window blinds on each wall, and an awkward furniture arrangement is almost inevitable.
 The solution?
 Streamline as much as possible, as seen in the Inspiration photo below.

 Start by visually expanding the space and neutralizing the warm tones in your flooring by giving your walls a coat of taupe paint.
 Then, invest in built-ins along your fireplace wall.
 This will give you a proper place for the television, as well as room for storage and display — and you’ll be able to remove the teal cabinet, freeing up even more space and giving your focal wall more presence.

 Next, consider consolidating your seating by swapping out your sofa and bulky chair for a small-scale sectional…